 Electricity can be challenging to study, because, like wind, you cannot see it.
 To understand electricity, you need to first learn about atoms.

 Atoms are very, very small.
-Millions of atoms fit into the period at the end of this sentence.
-Atoms are the building blocks of everything in the universe–each plant, building, and person.
+Millions of atoms fit in the period at the end of this sentence.
+Atoms are the building blocks of everything in the universe—each plant, building, and person.

-Use energy generated from a wind turbine to play a tune and light up LEDs.
+- Use electrical energy produced by a solar panel to play a tune and light up LEDs.

-Investigate the relationship between turbine speed and the ability to play a tune or light up an LED.
+- Investigate the relationship between solar panel angle, orientation, and shade and the ability to play a tune or light up an LED.

-Verify that energy is transferred by electric currents.
+- Verify that energy is transferred by electric currents in a closed circuit.